Radioiodine (I-131) Therapy

 Causes of Hyperthyroidism in Cats

 The primary cause of hyperthyroidism in cats is a functional benign enlargement of the thyroid gland, which accounts for 98% of cases.
-This benign growth, known as an adenomatous hyperplasia, leads to the overproduction of thyroid hormone.
+This benign growth, known as an adenomatous hyperplasia, is causing the overproduction of thyroid hormone.

-In rare instances, about 2% of cases, hyperthyroidism may be caused by thyroid carcinoma, a malignant tumor, which can involve thyroid tumor cells.
+In rare instances, about 2% of cases, hyperthyroidism may be caused by thyroid carcinoma, a malignant tumor.
 Understanding these causes helps in tailoring the most effective treatment plans for our feline friends.

 Diagnosis of Hyperthyroidism in Cats